kapple19/OceanAcoustics.jl/README.md

   * Plot recipes

 ### Tasks
-* Look into getting extrema for a given mathematically defined function in Julia.
 * Implement `Base.show` for my types.
   * Look into `StructArray`.
   * Or, look into what my structs should be subtypes of.